 This tavern was a large room with small round tables and wooden, round-backed “bankers” chairs.
 The food included hamburger steak, french fries, french fries and gravy (no cheese, this was before poutine), spaghetti, pizza, and “farmer” sausage.
 There might also be tourtière and other French-Canadian foods, pig’s feet and meat balls in brown sauce, say.
 There were also small steaks, sandwiches including a club sandwich, and sometimes chicken or meat croquettes.
 (Croquettes seem to have disappeared from menus everywhere which is a wrong some retro-minded chef should correct soon).

 I remember one waiter there, I think he co-owned the tavern.
 He was medium-height, slim, of calm disposition, with a pencil moustache.
 He was clad in a black, tuxedo-type outfit, the uniform of the Montreal tavern waiter then.
 You see similar dress in illustrations of English Victorian restaurants.
 Most waiters in Montreal by then were francophone but he was “English”.
-Nonetheless he spoke perfect French, which was unusual at the time for an “Anglais“.
+Nonetheless he spoke perfect French, unusual at the time for an “Anglais“.
 I think he told me he had been a policeman in an earlier career.
 He was probably 45 at most and could still be living.
 Like all good waiters he would linger with the clientele to have a chat but was Johnny on the spot when the place was busy.

-That menu (click twice for perfect readability) is a good example of how foods of various national origins can combine to form an area’s preferred eating: you see spaghetti, pig’s feet and meat balls, a Middle Eastern dish or two, hot chicken plate, lots of poutines, and an interesting range of hamburgers.
-Note the Trappist Poutine, I loved that one!
+Their menu is a good example of how foods of various national origins can combine to form a culinary corpus in a particular area.
+We see spaghetti, pig’s feet and meat balls, a Middle Eastern dish or two, a hot chicken plate, (many) different poutines, and a range of hamburgers.
+Note the “Trappist Poutine”, I loved that one.